-- copying someone else's work in part or in whole, and presenting it as your own - using material directly from books, journals, CDs or the internet without reference to the source - building on the ideas of another person without reference to the source - buying, stealing or borrowing another person's work and presenting it as your own - submitting work that another person, such as a parent, coach or subject expert, has contributed to substantially - using words, ideas, designs or the work of others in practical and performance tasks without appropriate acknowledgement - paying someone to write or prepare material - breaching school examination rules - cheating in an examination - using non-approved aids or electronic devices during an assessment task - contriving false explanations to explain work not handed in by the due date - assisting another student to engage in malpractice.
+- copying someone else's work in part or in whole, and presenting it as your own - using material directly from books, journals, CDs, or the internet without reference to the source - building on the ideas of another person without reference to the source - buying, stealing, or borrowing another person's work and presenting it as your own - submitting work that another person, such as a parent, coach, or subject expert, has contributed to substantially - using words, ideas, designs, or the work of others in practical and performance tasks without appropriate acknowledgement - paying someone to write or prepare material - breaching school examination rules.
+This includes removing any part of the examination from the room. - cheating in an examination - using non-approved aids or electronic devices during an assessment task - contriving false explanations to explain work not handed in by the due date - assisting another student to engage in malpractice.